nautechsystems/nautilus_trader/README.md

-# Nautilus Trader
+# NautilusTrader

-Nautilus Trader is a framework allowing quantitative traders to backtest portfolios of automated algorithmic trading strategies on historical data, and then trade them live hosted on a
+NautilusTrader is a framework allowing quantitative traders to backtest portfolios of automated algorithmic trading strategies on historical data, and then trade them live hosted on a
 ```TradingNode``` with no changes to the ```TradingStrategy``` scripts.